 Just a quick introduction: I'm Maddy Martin, head of growth and education for Smith.ai.

-We host a lot of talks around running a better business because we facilitate virtual receptionists for calls, chats, texts, and Facebook messages, too.
+We host a lot of talks around running a better business because we facilitate virtual receptionists for calls, chats, and texts, too.
 I'm very happy to announce that we're 24/7, which helps with the responsiveness that we offer for a great deal of businesses in all practice areas, especially at this time.

 We're recording this during COVID.
 When the hours and days blend together, people are looking for any opportunity to reach out to both marketing agencies and law firms and many other businesses just when they have the opportunity.